7 Types of EczemaMay 28, 2021

 This form is characterized by round patches of irritated skin that can be crusted, scaly and very itchy.
 It frequently appears on the back, arms, buttocks and lower legs.

 This is a common condition that causes yellow, oily and scaly patches on the scalp, face and other body parts.
 Dandruff is a form of Seborrheic Dermatitis.
 This form of eczema doesn’t always itch and triggers can include weather, oily skin, emotional stress and infrequent shampooing.

 This appears on the lower legs of older people and is related to circulation and vein problems.
 Symptoms can include itching and red-brown discoloration on the skin of the legs.
 As the condition progresses it can lead to blistering, oozing and skin lesions.

 About Center for Dermatology in Lakeville, Minnesota

-We want you to feel confident that when you choose the Center for Dermatology, you’re working with health care professionals who are qualified, experienced and caring.
-We invite you to schedule an appointment for your eczema or any other skin check.
+You can feel confident that when you choose the Center for Dermatology, you’re working with health care professionals who are qualified, experienced and caring.
+We invite you to schedule an appointment for your next skin check.
 We look forward to meeting you!